Rightlight6 Room lighting audit

 What the audit needs

 Rightlight6 only works when the system can read room images or short room videos closely enough to describe daylight reach, glare, layering, and visible comfort overlap.
-That makes upload handling part of the product, not a side note.
+That makes upload handling a core part of the service, not a side note.

-The privacy goal is simple: keep only the minimum data needed to run the audit, show the results page, and inspect failures when something clearly breaks.
-Anything beyond that should be treated as unnecessary scope creep.
+The privacy goal is simple: keep only the data needed to run the audit, show the result, and inspect failures when something clearly breaks.

-Users should not need to infer whether uploads are temporary, whether results pages stay live, or whether third-party model providers ever see their data.
-Those boundaries should be visible here and consistent with the product flow.
+You should not have to guess whether uploads are temporary, whether results pages stay live, or whether third-party model providers ever see your data.
+Those boundaries should be visible here and consistent with the actual service flow.